ORIGINS: Mt Druitt, NSW

 Marty Durkan (Bass), Noise Levels Podcast Episode 2, 2024

 WOKK: I was in the band for around 12 months.
 Daniel was the first to leave.
 I can't recall the reason why.
 I've run into him through mutual friends a couple of times after but I don't think we ever talked about it.
 I had a lot of time for Daniel.
 After Daniel left, it was a strange period.
 Steve was also looking to move.
-For me, I just felt like I needed to mvoe on also.
+For me, I just felt like I needed to move on also.
 Mind you, I'd continue to support the band and show up at their gigs.
 Even driving Matty to some of them.

 Warwick Mckee-Wright (Guitar), Noise Levels correspondence, 2024